Dual Diagnosis Treatment Salem, IL

 Perry County Counseling Center Inc Outpatient Treatment Services - 46.9 miles from Salem, IL

-Perry County Counseling Center Inc Outpatient Treatment Services is a dual diagnosis treatment center in Du Quoin, Illinois that provides treatment services for drug or alcohol use and mental health disorders that include generalized anxiety disorder as well as schizophrenia.
+Perry County Counseling Center Inc Outpatient Treatment Services is a dual diagnosis treatment center in Du Quoin, Illinois that provides treatment services for mental health and substance abuse disorders that include dependent personality disorder as well as bulimia.

 Address: 1016 South Madison Street, Du Quoin, IL 62832 in Perry County